|

 Reference Material for this Tourism Section comes from: The Latchstring was Always Out by Aileen M. Carroll 1994

-In 1790 Obed Hall's Tavern was probably located at the
+In 1790 Obed Hall's Tavern

 junction of today's Bear Notch Road and Route 302, today's park.